Government has developed a National Water Policy, to serve as a blueprint for water supply throughout the country.

 President John Agyekum Kufuor announced this at the inauguration of Cape Coast Water Supply Project and Baafikrom Water Supply Expansion Project at separate ceremonies at Sekyere-Heman.

-With the completion of the projects, the perennial water shortage and rationing being experienced in Cape Coast Municipality and three other districts in the Central Region in the past is now over.
+With the completion of the projects, the perennial water shortage and rationing being experienced in the Cape Coast municipality and three other districts in Central Region in the past is now over.

 The Baafikrom project was the construction of a new water treatment plant, transmission and distribution pipelines, new concrete reservoirs, water intake structures and sanitation facilities.

-Netherlands Government provided 50 per cent of the funding in the form of grant and the remaining 50 per cent being concessionary loan.
+The Netherlands government provided 50 per cent of the funding in the form of grant and the remaining 50 per cent being concessionary loan.

-President Kufuor said the policy confirms Government's determination to improve the living standards of the people.
+President Kufuor said the policy confirmed Government's determination to improve the living standards of the people.

-However, he said as Government lives up to its responsibilities, it is expected that other social partners, especially consumers will ensure sustainability of the sector with sound environmental practices and protection of water bodies.
+However, he said as Government lived up to its responsibilities, it was expected that other social partners, especially consumers would ensure sustainability of the sector with sound environmental practices and protection of water bodies.

 The project is designed to connect Kasoa to Kwanyaku Water Supply System through the extension of 400-millimetre pipeline from Buduatta to Kasoa Overhead Reservoir.